 Some of his spicier moments came later in his career.
 In 1985 a series of over 200 paintings that he had done of Helga Testorf was released.
 The drama surrounding The Helga Paintings was a low level attempt at soap opera drama.
 It was said that Andrew did this series of paintings without his wife Betsy knowing about the time he was spending and that there was a romantic connection between the artist and model.
 Things were put to rest when it was found out the paintings had not been a secret (the pictures had been in circulation and reproduced since 1979), and Betsy said of any accusation of romance “It’s a bunch of crap.”

-New Normal Rockwell
+The New Normal Rockwell

 According to officials at the Brandywine River in Pennsylvania Andrew Wyeth passed away in his sleep.
 More information on Andrew Wyeths’ death can be found at: //www.cnn.com/2009/US/01/16/andrew.wyeth.obit/index.html

-by Dan Woods
+- By Dan Woods